helidon-io/helidon-build-tools/maven-plugins/build-cache-maven-plugin/README.md

 ## Goal: `go-offline`

-A goal to aggressively cache all Maven dependencies.
+A goal similar to `dependency:go-offline` but more aggressive and resilient.

 This goal requires a direct execution.